Late fees and interest

-If you've had your student loan funding electronically confirmed and fees remitted by Financial Aid on or before the fee deadline of the current term, you'll have your payment of tuition and fees deferred for a maximum of 30 days from the term fee due date.
+If you've had your student loan funding electronically confirmed by Financial Aid on or before the fee deadline of the current term, you'll have your payment of tuition and fees deferred for a maximum of 30 days from the term fee due date.
 If your tuition is still outstanding beyond the 30 day deferral, late fees will be charged, and you'll be responsible for contacting your lender regarding any outstanding loan monies.

 Regardless of the amount you receive in student loan funds, you're responsible for paying the full amount of fees owing.